joe-watkins/PhoneGapBuild-iOS7-statusbar-hack/README.md

 _by Joe Watkins - Oct 2013_

 These files are a quick 'band-aid' fix for a bug present in Adobe's PhoneGap Build ver.
-2.9.0 which offers and inconsistent status bar at the top of the web app.
+2.9.0 which offers an inconsistent status bar at the top of the web app for some builds.
 [View the post in the support forum relating to this topic](http://community.phonegap.com/nitobi/topics/inconsistent_ios_7_status_bar_build_problem )

 Adobe mentions a fix for this coming soon,..but until then :)